 1 Q. Mr. Carr, the Act mandates that the aggregation program provide for "universal 2 access" to all applicable customers.
 Can you briefly explain how this plan achieves that 3 policy goal?
-4 A. Universal access requires that a municipal aggregation program be made available to all 5 customers within the municipality,.
+4 A. Universal access requires that a municipal aggregation program be made available to all 5 customers within the municipality.
 Under the City's plan, all eligible customers in the City will 6 be enrolled in the program unless the customer previously contracted with a competitive supplier 7 or affirmatively opts out of the program.
 New customers moving into the City will initially be 8 placed on the utility's standard offer service and then will receive a notice informing them they 9 will be automatically enrolled in the program unless they opt out.
 The plan also allows customers 10 enrolled in the program to return to basic service at any time without penalty.
 Thus, every 11 consumer in the tariff classes listed in the plan will have access to the competitive supply market 12 through the aggregation program without reference to credit ratings, payment history, or other 13 potentially discriminatory factors.
 14 15 Q. The Act also requires there to be "equitable treatment" of the classes of customers who 16 participate in the program.
 How is that going to be achieved?
 17 A. Each class of customer will have the opportunity to participate in the aggregation program.
 18 There are no limitations on the number of participants in each class nor will any class of 19 customer be given preferential treatment.
-Equitable treatment of all customer classes does not 20 mean that all customer classes must be treated equally but that customers that are similarly characteristics of each customer class.
+Equitable treatment of all customer classes does not 20 mean that all customer classes must be treated equally but that customers that are similarly 21 situated must be treated equitably.
+The City's plan allows for varied pricing, terms and 22 conditions for different customer classes and appropriately takes into account the different 23 characteristics of each customer class.
+24

 - Q. The Act requires that the Aggregation Plan include certain mandatory components.
-Can - you address how the plan speaks to each of these requirements?

-A. Yes.
-The following is a listing of the components of an aggregation plan required by the Act and a reference to where each of those components are addressed in the City's plan.
+Can - you address how the plan speaks to each of these requirements? - 27 A. Yes.
+The following is a listing of the components of an aggregation plan required by the Act - and a reference to where each of those components are addressed in the City's plan. - 1.
+Classes of customers who may participate in the program Section II.